H3nry-T/fighting-game/README.md

 - both player/enemy can dodge once and must attack and hit to gain the dodge ability back

+- sprites are animated on each animation frame.

 ## game features:

 keybindings: